 Research

-How can we equitably supply the public goods society needs, but few people want nearby?
+How can we equitably supply the collective goods society needs, but few people want nearby?

-From a behavioral perspective, I study the effects of framing and persuasive messaging on voter support for policies with locally concentrated costs as well as support for institutional reforms to local control.
+From a behavioral perspective, I study the formation of voters' preferences towards policies with spatially concentrated costs and how voters respond to this infrastructure once sited.
 From an institutional perspective, I assess how local electoral systems affect racial and geographic representation.
-Doing so, I show how institutions which centralize power or favor the majority tend to channel these public goods into disadvantaged communities.
+Doing so, I show how institutions which centralize power or favor the majority often channel these collective goods into disadvantaged communities.
 Combining these behavioral and institutional approaches, I seek political solutions that will push beyond the supply–equity trade-off and instead pursue both goals in policymaking.

 Journal Articles

 6. Justin de Benedictis-Kessner and Michael Hankinson.
+2024.
 "How the Identity of Substance Users Shapes Public Opinion on Opioid Policy."
-Forthcoming at Political Behavior.
+Political Behavior 46: 609-629.

 How do the identities of potential policy beneficiaries sway public support for these policies in a public health setting?
 Using a factorial randomized vignette experiment fielded on a high-quality nationally-representative survey sample, we show that the racial identity of substance users depicted in a news story shapes public opinion on policies to address the opioid overdose crisis.
 People display biases in favor of members of their own racial identity group that manifest in their support of treatment-based policies.
 However, racial identity-based biases are less uniform in attitudes towards punitive policies to address the opioid crisis.
 We show that these biases are unlikely to be explained by the common theoretic mechanism of differential perceived blame.
 Similar ingroup preferences are not observed for gender or residential context.
 These results highlight the continued centrality of race in the formation of public policy preferences.